 The Enchanted Rock State Natural Area is a must-visit site on your list of things to do in Fredericksburg, TX.

 It features a massive pink granite dome rising in Central Texas that attracts visitors all year round for various outdoor activities.

 The area is one of the most popular sites for hiking and photography alike.
-There are many things to do in the area, such as rock climbing, camping, hiking, stargazing.
+There are many things to do in the area, such as rock climbing, camping, hiking, and stargazing.

-Since it is one of the major attractions of Fredericksburg, so it is jam-packed on weekends.
+Since it is one of the major attractions of Fredericksburg, it is jam-packed on weekends.
 So be sure to make your reservations beforehand.

 4. Visit the Wineries

 Fredericksburg is known for its thriving wineries.

 The wineries and vineyards in Fredericksburg have gained popularity over the years because of their amazing atmosphere, live music, and friendly vibes.
 Visitors can also choose to take personalized tours that take them down Wine Road 290, sharing the history of Texas vineyards.

 The best wineries are Grape Creek Vineyards, Fat Ass Ranch and Winery, Texas Wine Collective, Health Sparkling Wines, Hilly Cellars, and Baron’s Creek Vineyards.